mlads-bot/tutorial/tutorials/node/04-weather-complete/README.md

 }
 ```

-__getWeatherContext()__ (the weather context defines all of the recognized attributes about the weather request: location, datetime, etc.)
+Add to the __getWeatherContext__ method (the weather context defines all of the recognized attributes about the weather request: location, datetime, etc.)

 ```typescript
 const { coordinates: [lat, lon], name, timezone } = location;